-Production of oil and gas is a half-billion-dollar industry in New York State.
+Production of oil and gas is a $183 million dollar industry in New York State.
 To prevent environmental damage from well drilling and operation, DEC requires environmentally sound drilling practices, safe closure of exhausted wells, and financial guarantees to ensure that well owners and operators carry out their environmental responsibilities.
 The 'Oil and Gas' section of this website has information on:

 - Regulatory requirements for all underground drilling

 - Data on well drilling, productivity and closures

 - The status of New York's oil and gas industry